pieroproietti/penguins-eggs/README.md

 ## `eggs syncfrom`

-Restore users, server and datas from luks-eggs-backup
+Restore users and user data from a LUKS volumes

 ```
 USAGE